AuroraMaster/react-native-ohos-library/en/react-native-marquee-ab.md

 ## Known Issues

-- [ ] The reverse property of MarqueeHorizontal takes effect only when it is modified for the first time in HarmonyOS.
+- [ ] The reverse property of MarqueeHorizontal has no effect in HarmonyOS.
 However, this property in the original third-party library is invalid in iOS and not compatible. [issue#58](https://github.com/ZhangTaoK/react-native-marquee-ab/issues/58).

 ## Others